seppinho/pixyll/_posts/2015-08-25-docker-hadoop.md

 {% highlight bash %}
 mkdir new-docker-image
 mkdir new-docker-image/conf
-# conf dir is only needed when you are using my Dockerfile
+# copy files as mentioned above
 cd new-docker-image
 touch Dockerfile
 # edit Dockerfile
 {% endhighlight %}

-- To build a new image, execute the following command where the Dockerfile is located.
-Every time your Dockerfile changes, you have to re-run the build command.
+- After your Dockerfile is ready you can now build a new imag.
+Just execute the following command where the Dockerfile is located.
+Every time your Dockerfile has been changed, re-run the `build` command.
 {% highlight bash %}
 docker build --no-cache=false -t hadoop-image .
 docker run -i -t -p 50030:50030  hadoop-image